meettyj/Goodreads-NLP/calculate_book_similarity/word2vec/README.md

 - stemming

 **Similarity Calculation**
 Used the word2vec google news model to compute similarity between two book texts.

 In current code, two books are randomly chosen from the dataframe - the text object is printed out before calculating the distance

-The model file for word2vec took too long to update to github - here's the link: https://github.com/mmihaltz/word2vec-GoogleNews-vectors
-It should be placed in a folder called models in this directory.

 Note: word2vec seems quite slow as it's doing a vector similarity computation across the corpus.
 Did some research on fastText which seems to be faster (no surprise there!)